Electrodiagnostic medicine: History

 Electrodiagnostic medicine traces its origin back to a 1791 experiment by Luigi Galvani.
 Galvani depolarized frog leg muscles by using metal rods to make contact with the leg muscles.
 The development of the oscilloscope in 1897 significantly enhanced the ability of scientists to record signals from nerve and muscle.
 However, it was the needs of those with severe injuries during World War II that created the field of modern electrodiagnostic medicine.
 In the early 1950s, the first society dedicated to the development of this field, the AAEE, was founded in Chicago by a group of interested specialists in neurology and physical medicine and rehabilitation.
 James Golseth was instrumental in creating this organization.
-Over time, newer techniques, such as somatosensory evoked potentials, single fiber electromyography, autonomic testing, and neuromuscular ultrasound have evolved as useful complementary techniques to nerve conduction studies and elecytromyography, which remain the core of electrodiagnostic medicine.
+Over time, newer techniques, such as somatosensory evoked potentials, single fiber electromyography, autonomic testing, and neuromuscular ultrasound have evolved as useful complementary techniques to nerve conduction studies and electromyography, which remain the core of electrodiagnostic medicine.